It'd make sense if you think you can just cut the Archer AX50's performance in half to figure out the Archer AX10. But

-On the 2.4 GHz, which I consider a “backup” band since it’s extremely slow (compared to any standard’s specs) where I live, the Archer AX10 did like any other router, averaging some 110 Mbp for the close range and more than 50 Mbps for the long-range.
+On the 2.4 GHz, which I consider a "backup" band since it's slow (compared to any standard's specs) where I live, the Archer AX10 did like any other router, averaging some 110 Mbp for the close range and more than 50 Mbps for the long-range.

-Note that this band of the AX10 uses Wi-Fi 4 (802.11n) while that of most others on the charts is of Wi-Fi 6.
-But that’s only to say, the changes in Wi-Fi standard has little effect on this band’s performance.
+Note that this band of the AX10 uses Wi-Fi 4 (802.11n) while most others on the charts use Wi-Fi 6.
+But that’s only to say, the changes in Wi-Fi standard have little effect on this band’s performance.

 The AX10 passed my three-day stress test with no issue.
 It had the same coverage as the AX50, meaning if you have a home of around 1800 ft² (167 m²), place it in the middle, and you’ll like to have good Wi-Fi signals everywhere.